-I grew up in Wyoming this country girl enjoyed the simplicity of being raised in a town of 5,000.
+I grew up in Wyoming and this country girl enjoyed the simplicity of being raised in a town of 5,000 people.
 Although I was small-town, I had a strong sense of purpose, the safety of my community, and all the rural fun that Wyoming had to offer.

 Between my Junior and Senior years studying Interior Design at BYU-I, I chose to intern for a design firm (Foley and Cox Interiors) in New York City, and this has been the cause of my misery ever since.
 It must have been the hit-you-in-the-face realization that I had spent the majority of my life living in a wide-open state that had only 1/16th of the population as my newfound, overcrowded island—but I fell in LOVE with the Big Apple and have been missing it since I left last fall.